johndoeopensource/SquadSATCOM/docs/index.md

 Deploy buildings strategically and guide your team to victory.

-Find more about the gameplay in here: https://github.com/mjfabian/SquadSATCOM/wiki/Gameplay-Overview
+Read more on the gameplay in here: [Link](https://github.com/mjfabian/SquadSATCOM/wiki/Gameplay-Overview)

+![Image](assets/squad_cover_pic.jpg)

 ### Jekyll Themes

-![Image](assets/squad_cover_pic.jpg)